ttlew/conversation/dialog-build.md

 The dialog is stateless, meaning that it does not retain information from one interchange with the user to the next.
 Your application is responsible for maintaining any continuing information that it needs.
 However, the application can pass information to the dialog, and the dialog can update this information and pass it back to the application.
 It does so by using context variables.

 A context variable is a variable that you define in a node, and optionally specify a default value for.
 Other nodes or application logic can subsequently set or change the value of the context variable.

-You can use context variable values within a dialog as node conditions that show different reponses depending on a value provided by the user.
+You can condition against context variable values by referencing a context variable from a dialog node condition to determine whether to execute a node.
+And you can reference a context variable from dialog node response conditions to show different reponses depending on a value provided by an external service or by the user.

 ### Passing context from the application